SleepyVia368/SleepyVia368/README.md

 ~ ★ https://sleepyvia368.atabook.org/

-~ ★ I'm currently hyperfixated on SIG games.
-At the moment it's, Dead Plate
+~ ★ I'm currently hyperfixated on Minecraft ARGs.
+At the moment it's, A Regect

 ~ ★ c+h is heavily encouraged, please come sit with me even if I may not know your fandom!
 I love meeting new people!
 Sometimes w2int, I might be off tab.